ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Backgrounds/Ashari.md

 ### Terrah

-You instantaneously create a small rock no larger than a [gold coin](/📚%20-%20Information%20Compendium/items/gold-gp.md).
+You instantaneously create a small rock no larger than a [[gold coin]].
 The rock appears in your hand, then turns to dust after 1 minute.

 ### Vesrah